 Concentration of Credit Risk: This is the risk of loss attributable to the quantity of the Fund's investment in a single issuer.
 The Fund's investment policy limits investments in the stock of any one issuing company to 5% of the Fund's assets and to 5% of the outstanding capital stock of any issuing company.
 The Fund's investment policy limits investments in the bonds of any one issuing company to 3% of the Fund's assets.
-Furthermore, investments in corporate common stock and convertible bonds shall not exceed 60% of the Fund's investments at cost or 70% of the Fund's investments at market value; foreign securities shall not exceed 25% of the market value of the Fund's assets; and real estate investments shall not exceed 10% of the market value of the Fund's assets.
+Furthermore, investments in corporate common stock and convertible bonds shall not exceed 60% of the Fund's investments at cost or 70% of the Fund's investments at market value; foreign securities shall not exceed 25% of the market value of the Fund's assets.

-Fair Value Measurements: The Fund has the following recurring fair value measurements, broken into the fair value hierarchy, as of September 30, 2019:
+Fair Value Measurements: The Fund has the following recurring fair value measurements, broken into the fair value hierarchy, as of September 30, 2021: